 What happened?
 It fails because it can't find the shared libraries in the path.
-Remember that shared libraries are used at runtime, and should be locatable by the OS, which is the one running the application.
+Remember that shared libraries are used at runtime, so the operating system, which is running the application, must be able to locate them.

 We could inspect the generated executable, and see that it is using the shared libraries.
-For example in Linux, we could use the objdump tool and see in Dynamic section:
+For example, in Linux, we could use the objdump tool and see the Dynamic section:

 '''

 $ cd bin

 $ objdump -p timer

 Dynamic Section:

 NEEDED

 libPocoUtil.so.31

 NEEDED

 libPocoXML.so.31

 libPocoJSON.so.31

 NEEDED

 NEEDED

 libPocoMongoDB.so.31

 libPocoNet.so.31

 NEEDED

 NEEDED

 libPocoCrypto.so.31

 NEEDED

 libPocoData.so.31

 NEEDED

 libPocoDataSQLite.so.31

+NEEDED

 libPocoZip.so.31

 NEEDED

-NEEDED

 libPocoFoundation.so.31

 libpthread.so.0

 NEEDED

 NEEDED

 libdl.so.2

 NEEDED

 librt.so.1

 libssl.so.1.0.0

 NEEDED

 libcrypto.so.1.0.0

 NEEDED

 NEEDED

 libstdc++.so.6

 NEEDED

 libm.so.6

 NEEDED

 libgcc_s.so.1

 libc.so.6

 NEEDED

 '''

-5.1.4 Imports
+4.1.4 Imports

-There are some differences between shared libraries on linux (.so), windows (.dll) and MacOS (.dylib).
-The shared libraries must be located in some folder where they can be found, either by the linker, or by the OS runtime.
+There are some differences between shared libraries on Linux (.so), Windows (.dll) and MacOS (.dylib).
+The shared libraries must be located in a folder where they can be found, either by the linker, or by the OS runtime.

-It is possible to add the folders of the libraries to the path (dynamic linker LD_LIBRARY_PATH path in Linux, DYLD_LIBRARY_PATH in OSX, or system PATH in Windows), or copy those shared libraries to some system folder, so they are found by the OS.
-But those are typical operations of deploys or final installation of apps, not desired while developing, and conan is intended for developers, so it tries not to mess with the OS.
+You can add the libraries' folders to the path (dynamic linker LD_LIBRARY_PATH path in Linux, DYLD_LIBRARY_PATH in OSX, or system PATH in Windows), or copy those shared libraries to some system folder where they can be found by the OS.
+But these operations are are typical operations deployments or final installation of apps; they are not desired during development, and Conan is intended for developers, so it avoids manipulations on the OS.

-In Windows and OSX, the simplest approach is just to copy the shared libraries to the executable folder, so they are found by the executable, without having to modify the path.
+In Windows and OSX, the simplest approach is to copy the shared libraries to the executable folder, so they are found by the executable, without having to modify the path.

-We can easily do that with the [imports] section in conanfile.txt.
-Let's try it.
+This is done using the [imports] section in conanfile.txt.

-Edit the conanfile.txt file and paste the following [imports] section:
+To demonstrate this, edit the conanfile.txt file and paste the following [imports] section:

-Note: You can explore the package folder in your local cache (~/.conan/data) and look where the shared libraries are.
-It is common that .dll are copied in /bin the rest of the libraries should be found in the /lib folder.
-But it's just a convention, different layouts are possible.
+Note: You can explore the package folder in your local cache (~/.conan/data) and see where the shared libraries are.
+It is common that .dll are copied to /bin.
+The rest of the libraries should be found in the /lib folder, however, this is just a convention, and different layouts are possible.